 I won the NY Press Club’s Nellie Bly Award, which honors the city’s best young journalist, for a series of stories, one of which documented a California family’s struggle to remove their daughter’s death photos from the Internet.

 The short-lived storytelling project I launched while executive editor of Tumblr—to produce original longform journalism—was honored by the 2012 Webbys; we were also the recipient of two New York Press Club Awards and a James Beard nomination for video storytelling.

 I’m a four-time winner of the Front Page Award, from the Newswomen’s Club of New York, for a number of projects.
 Among them: The Daily Beast’s Women in the World live-blog and special interactive gender report; a Newsweek multimedia project called The Beauty Advantage; a three-part Newsweek.com series on gay rights and a special report documenting American credit card debt.

-Here, two colleagues and I documented the 40th anniversary of a landmark gender discrimination suit against NEWSWEEK—and question how much had changed.
-The story of that lawsuit, and my personal story, are now documented in The Good Girls Revolt, a book by Newsweek’s first female senior editor, Lynn Povich.
+Here, two colleagues and I document the 40th anniversary of a landmark gender discrimination suit against NEWSWEEK—and question how much had changed.
+The story of that lawsuit are now documented in The Good Girls Revolt, a book by Newsweek’s first female senior editor, Lynn Povich.